nastya236/nastya.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Self-supervised learning and Identifiability
+  - Efficiency
   - Large scale training
-  - Efficiency
+  - Self-supervised learning
-  - Object-centric learning
+  - Identifiable Representation Learning
   - AI4Sciece

 # Education to show in About widget